delphix/dct-sdk-go/docs/DatabaseTemplatesApi.md

 > UndoImportDatabaseTemplates(ctx).EngineIdBody(engineIdBody).Execute()

-Undo an import of DatabaseTemplates on a engine.
+Undo an import of DatabaseTemplates on an Engine.

 ### Example